SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 The event system, under the hood, is asynchronous - it can react faster than the system clock (often a lot faster).
 On the 2-series, these work like the Dx-series and presumably future releases will.
 Per the datasheet for the 2-series:

 >Events can be either synchronous or asynchronous to the peripheral clock.
 Each Event System channel has two subchannels: one asynchronous and one synchronous.
 >The asynchronous subchannel is identical to the event output from the generator.
 If the event generator generates a signal asynchronous to the peripheral clock, the signal on the asynchronous subchannel will be asynchronous.
-If the event generator generates a signal synchronous to the peripheral clock, the signal on the asynchronous subchannel
->will also be synchronous.
+If the event generator generates a signal synchronous to the peripheral clock, the signal on the asynchronous subchanne will also be synchronous.
 >The synchronous subchannel is identical to the event output from the generator, if the event generator generates a signal synchronous to the peripheral clock.
 If the event generator generates a signal asynchronous to the peripheral clock, this signal is first synchronized before being routed onto the synchronous subchannel.
 Depending on when the event occurs, synchronization will delay the it by two to three clock cycles.
 The Event System automatically perform this synchronization if an asynchronous generator is selected for an event channel.

+Thus:
+* Users modules know whether they need a sync or async signal, and use the appropriate event subchannel.
+* There is only one type of channel - with a sync and async subchannel.
+  * If the generator is synchronous, both subchannels are identical syncronous signals.
+  * If it's not, then the async subchannel gets the unchantged asynchronous signal, which goes through a synchronizer and the output of the synchronizer goes onto the sync channel.

-The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does.
+The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does matter.

 ### 0/1-series
 Unlike the 2-series, where sync vs async is handled transparently, there are no hidden subchannels here.
 There are two channels with synchronizers and 4 without.
 Two of the peripherals care: USART0 and TCA0 can only use the sync channels.
 Everything else can use either kind.
 The layout of channels is also totally different.